scikit-hep/cabinetry/README.md

     - [zfit](https://github.com/zfit/zfit) for a pythonic take on [RooFit](https://root.cern.ch/roofit)
     - [MadMiner](https://github.com/diana-hep/madminer) for likelihood-free inference techniques

-The project is a work in progress, and the name is a placeholder.
+The project is a work in progress.
-Configuration fo `pytfc` should happen in a declarative manner, and be easily serializable via JSON/YAML into a configuration file.
+Configuration fo `cabinetry` should happen in a declarative manner, and be easily serializable via JSON/YAML into a configuration file.
 Some of the discussion below needs generalization for [MadMiner](https://github.com/diana-hep/madminer) style applications, see also the [Scope](#scope) section.

 Interesting related projects: